 Can trilobe and quadrilobe extruder dies provide benefits when working with catalysts or products for gas adsorption?

-We are often asked four questions by researchers about our small benchtop extruder that is an attachment for the Caleva Multi Lab (CML) base unit.
-These are:
+Researchers often ask us about our small benchtop extruder, which is an attachment for the Caleva Multi Lab (CML) base unit.
+These questions include:

 - Can the design of the equipment help to increase the Surface Area to Volume (SA/V) ratio in the extruded material (extrudate)?

 - Can we be confident that these results generated from this very small equipment can be repeated when scale-up is required?